pymeasure/pymeasure/docs/dev/adding_instruments.rst

 * This separation between properties and methods also naturally helps with observing the `"command-query separation" principle <https://en.wikipedia.org/wiki/Command%E2%80%93query_separation>`__.
 * If your instrument has multiple identical channels, see XXX.
 TODO: write section on channel implementations

-In principle you are free to write any methods that are necessary for interacting with the instrument.
+In principle, you are free to write any methods that are necessary for interacting with the instrument.
 When doing so, make sure to use the :code:`self.ask(command)`, :code:`self.write(command)`, and :code:`self.read()` methods to issue commands instead of calling the adapter directly.
 If the communication requires changes to the commands sent/received, you can override these methods in your instrument, for further information see advanced_communication_protocols_.

 In practice, we have developed a number of best practices for making instruments easy to write and maintain.
 The following sections detail these, which are highly encouraged to follow.